-18. Waterproof Coat.-Khaki coloured gabardine, Army pattern, double-breasted, with waist-belt, shoulder-straps, with badges of rank.
+18. Waterproof Coat.-Khaki coloured gabardine, Army pattern, double-breasted, with waist belt, shoulder-straps, with badges of rank.
 Two detachable linings, one of oiled linen, another of fleece, optional.

-19. Drab Service Dress.-As laid down for Officers of the Army vide Dress Regulations for the Army.
+19. Drab Service Dress.-As laid down for Officers of the Army wide Dress Regulations for the Army.
 Cap and Collar badges, buttons and badges of rank as described in paras.
 5, 9 and 10, but in bronze (Patterns can be seen at Admiralty Pattern Rooms).

 20. Sword.-Hilt, steel, half-basket, pierced with scroll design and Royal Cypher and Crown chased.
-Black fish-skin grip, bound with three strands of silver wire, back chequered to pommel with flat part near guard for the thumb, straight blade, grooved and spear-pointed:-Blade, full size- $32\frac{1}{4}$ ins. long and 1 in. wide at the shoulder; hilt, total length, $5\frac{1}{2}$ to $5\frac{1}{4}$ ins.; grip, total length, 5 ins. to $5\frac{1}{4}$ ins. to suit the size of the hand; Weight, from 11 lb.
-11 oz. to 11 lb.
-12 oz., without scabbard.
+Black fish-skin grip, bound with three strands of silver wire, back chequered to pommel with flat part near guard for the thumb, straight blade, grooved and spear-pointed:-Blade, full size- $32\frac{1}{2}$ ins. long and 1 in. wide at the shoulder; hilt, total length, $5\frac{1}{2}$ to $5\frac{1}{4}$ ins.; grip, total length, 8 ins. to $5\frac{1}{2}$ ins. to suit the size of the hand; Weight, approximately 2 lbs.
+2 oz. without scabbard.